 Pace bowler Balwinder Sandhu, who opened the bowling with skipper Kapil Dev in the tournament, was also in a state of disbelief.

-“Absolutely shocking news.
+"Absolutely shocking news.
 Never thought he would pass away.
 We had met on June 25 (at the launch of a book).
-He looked absolutely fine and fit and was happy to share his [two] daughters’ achievements.
-He was more worried about my health, asked me to reduce weight,” said Sandhu to IANS.
+He looked absolutely fine and fit and was happy to share his daughters' achievements.
+He was more worried about my health, asked me to reduce weight," said Sandhu to IANS.

-“I find it shocking that a lively man is not here with me.
-It is hurting me deeply that a member of the [1983 World Cup winning] team has passed away,” added Sandhu.
+"I find it shocking that a lively man is not here with me.
+It is hurting me deeply that a member of the <1983 World Cup winning> team has passed away," added Sandhu.

 Kapil, the skipper of that team, broke down during a TV show on news channel ABP.